jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/0_Chap/3_File.typ

 == Novelty and Significance of this work <chap_0_5>
 In this section the value of this work shall be highlighted.
+For that the provided arugments shall be seperated into direct and indirect visible benefits.
+The different arguments are those that can be found directly through reading the thesis and can be found in @chap_0_5_0.
+The indirect aguments are noticeable impacts that can be observered on a borader scale.

+=== Direct points of Significance <chap_0_5_0>
+In this subsection
-For that it shall be explained which main goal the developement of #gl_("swith", pl:true) follows.
+Overall it shall be shall be explained which main goal the developement of #gl_("swith", pl:true) follows.
 Next, which benefits reader could get going through this thesis.
 Afterwards it shall be hihglighted which concrete benefits especially the industry could gain thorugh the proposed optimization framework.
 Finally, besides the direct beenfits, the indirect beenfits shall be mentioned.